 One of your main responsibilities with regards to the activities is to organise and facilitate enjoyable and safe activity sessions for groups of students on our courses.
 So, what does that mean exactly?
 You will need to provide structure to the activity sessions (so you’re not just going to throw the students a ball and tell them to play football for 3 hours!).
 You also need to ensure that the sessions run smoothly and are a valuable use of the student’s time.

-On excursions, your responsibilities include organising and supervising a group of students (either alone or with another Activity Leader or Teacher) to ensure their safety and wellbeing.
+On Educational visits, your responsibilities include organising and supervising a group of students (either alone or with another Activity Leader or Teacher) to ensure their safety and wellbeing.
 You will also be expected to guide the students on walking tours and engage with them; asking questions, conversing and helping them to learn about British culture.

 Part 5: How we support you